Employee Travel Expense and Reimbursement

 A KCTCS procurement card (procard) should be used to purchase airline tickets.

-- Refer to Business Procedure 5.4.2-P (Procurement Card) for additional information on airline ticket purchases.
+- Refer to Administrative Procedure 5.4.2-P (Procurement Card) for additional information on airline ticket purchases.

-- If it is impossible or impractical to use a procard, approval for reimbursement from the KCTCS System Office Director of Business Services must be requested in advance and evidence thereof attached to the employee’s expense report.
+- If it is impossible or impractical to use a procard, approval for reimbursement from the KCTCS Assistant Vice President of Business Services/COO shall be requested in advance and evidence thereof attached to the employee’s expense report.

-Commercial airline travel must be at the coach/economy class (lowest) rate.
+Commercial airline travel shall be at the coach/economy class (lowest) rate.

 - KCTCS does not purchase airline vouchers or frequent-flyer miles.